DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/Customer-and-Client-Management/Customer-and-Client-Management.md

 Navigate to: Care services BillingJournals Billing journal**

 1. The billing journal list will show journals that have not been posted.
-2. Select ‘All’ or ‘Posted’ in the ‘Show’ drop down menu to view posted journals if required.
+2. Select ‘All’ or ‘Posted’ in the ‘Show’ drop-down menu to view posted journals if required.
 3. Select the ‘Show user-created only’ to show journals you have created.
 4. Select the relevant journal to review.
 5. Click on ‘Journal batch number’ or **Lines** to open the billing journal.